 Looking to gain more knowledge about Defined Benefit Plans?
 Read our FAQs

 Can I borrow money from the plan?

-B. The maximum loan amount is the lesser of (a) 1/2 of your vested benefit or (b) $50,000.
-Loan terms generally allow no longer than five (5) years for repayment, with quarterly payments (or more frequent payments) of principle and interest.
-Longer term loans are available for buying principal residence.
+Yes, if allowed by the plan, maximum loans are the lesser of (a) 1/2 of your vested benefit or (b) $50,000.
+Loan terms generally allow no longer than five (5) years for repayment.

 Which employees must be covered under the plan and does that include leased employees?